 - Day 1 | Delhi – Manali and stay overnight at Solang Valley

 - Day 2 | Solang – Khoksar/Sissu/Batal

 - Day 5 | Manali – Delhi

-- ATM: Nearest ATM available is in Kaza and next one in Manali.
+- ATM: The nearest ATM available is in Kaza and the next one in Manali.
 Hence, make sure you carry enough cash on your Chandratal trip.

-- Petrol Pump: Nearest petrol pump to Chandratal is Kaza, next you will get fuel at Tandi petrol pump on Manali Leh Highway.
+- Petrol Pump: The nearest petrol pump to Chandratal is Kaza, next you will get fuel at the Tandi petrol pump on Manali Leh Highway.
 You should tank up at Manali as well.

 - Medical Help: Losar has a medical dispensary which will be the nearest to get any basic medical help.
-Next best option to get any medical help on your trip to Chandratal is Kaza or Keylong.
+The next best option to get any medical help on your trip to Chandratal is Kaza or Keylong.

 - Mobile Connectivity: The moment you cross Gramphu and take the road to Chatru – Batal – Chandratal, there will not be any mobile connectivity with you.
 Hence, it is best to stick to my tips on mobile connectivity in Spiti Valley.

 - Mechanics: The nearest mechanic you might get for any basic need is Losar and Gramphu.
 Anything major with your car or bike will need to be taken care of in Kaza.